JuliaCompilerPlugins/JuliaCompilerPlugins.github.io/README.md

 ## Quick start

 To view the site locally, install Franklin and run `serve()` in the root of this repository.
-A manifest is provided to exactly reproduce the package dependencies as used by CI.

 For deploying to `juliacompilerplugins.github.io`, just create a pull request.
 A comment will appear with a link to a preview of the website.
 Once the PR is merged to master, CI will automatically